gary-rowe/hid4java/README.md

 Latest release: [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.hid4java/hid4java/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.hid4java/hid4java)
 [![Javadocs](http://www.javadoc.io/badge/org.hid4java/hid4java.svg)](http://www.javadoc.io/doc/org.hid4java/hid4java)

+#### A note on time commitment

+When `hid4java` was first created it was because I was working on a project that required a multi-platform USB HID library.
+That project was mothballed in 2017 leaving `hid4java` on the back burner of my activities.
+This is a shame because it was originally intended to be a general purpose library to help other developers access HID devices through an easy to use API in Java.

+Seeing that the project remains in use by developers all over the world I have decided to continue maintaining `hid4java` as a hobby and will be dedicating roughly an evening a week (probably a Wednesday in the GMT timezone) to keeping on top of issues and releases.

+I'd really appreciate it if other developers with more experience of USB than myself can help out with pull requests or perhaps testing agains a range of devices on operating systems that I don't have easy access to.

+#### Telegram group

+If you want to discuss `hid4java` in general please use [the Telegram chat](https://t.me/joinchat/CtU4ZBltWCAFBAjwM5KLLw).
+I can't guarantee an instant response but I'm usually active on Telegram during office hours in the GMT timezone.

 ### Summary

 The `hid4java` project supports USB HID devices through a common API which is provided here under the MIT license.